 What is an Islamic credit card?

-Just like a conventional banking card, Islamic credit cards also allow you to make upfront purchases and pay for all of it on a later date.
+Just like a conventional banking card, Islamic credit cards also allow you to make upfront purchases and pay for all of them at a later date.

 In most cases, this would relate to the food and beverage industry.